com-on-real/Scripts/README.md

 ### index.php

-_This script is used for default page on new Vhost8
+_This script is used for default page on new Vhost_

 ### mailreport.sh